jimathy/jim-consumables/README.md

 Consumables script for QBCore

 # What is this?
-This script is designed as a replacement/override for food and drink consumables in `qb-smallresources`
+This script WAS designed as a replacement/override for food and drink consumables in `qb-smallresources`

-It's main purpose was to make it so players did not stand up while sitting with my scripts due to lazy events such as ClearPedTasks in progressbar and dpemotes, this one is designed to cancel the animation you have chosen, not all animations.
+It's main purpose was to make it so players did not stand up while sitting with my scripts due to lazy events such as ClearPedTasks in progressbar and dpemotes, this one is designed to cancel the animation you have chosen, not ALL animations.

+Users requested I readd the progressbar but it ended up being a config option to enable it Though if your players are cancelling all animations when consuming

 It's recommended to set `Config.UseProgBar` to `false` to get this effect.

-# THIS DOESN'T USE DPEMOTES OR RPEMOTES
+# THIS DOESN'T USE DPEMOTES OR RPEMOTES OR SCULLYS EMOTEMENU
-# YOU **NEED** TO PUT THE EMOTES IN THE BOTTOM OF THE CONFIG.LUA

-## v1.5 Update Information
-	I've added a export system that allows scripts to easily add new foods and drinks to be usable and then sync them between players
-	This should work but may have issues.

-	But because of the export system being used, Jim-Consumables **NEEDS** to start before any scripts that use it.

-	This will be built into my scripts that use consumables to make it more plug and play

 # Installation